nixworks/public/news/2011/04/4/README.md

 ##### Michel "Sweet Micky" Martelly
 ### [Musician Michel "Sweet Micky" Martelly wins the Haitian general election, 2010-2011. ](/news/2011/04/4/musician-michel-sweet-micky-martelly-wins-the-haitian-general-election-2010a2011.md)
-_Context: Michel "Sweet Micky" Martelly, Haitian general election, 2010-2011_
+_Context: Haitian general election, 2010-2011, Michel "Sweet Micky" Martelly_

 ##### British
 ### [As part of the British government's package of welfare reforms, from today the one-and-a-half million people in the United Kingdom who claim incapacity benefit will begin to receive letters asking them to attend a work capability assessment.
 The tests are part of government plans to reduce the number of long-term claimants and will take until 2014 to complete. ](/news/2011/04/4/as-part-of-the-british-government-s-package-of-welfare-reforms-from-today-the-one-and-a-half-million-people-in-the-united-kingdom-who-claim.md)